FranciscoMoretti/site/content/code-tips/interface-segregation-principle-isp.md

 - **Identify client-specific requirements**: Understand the distinct needs of each client or consumer of an interface. 🔍
 - **Design cohesive interfaces**: Create interfaces that contain only the methods and properties required by the clients using them. 🧩
 - **Create fine-grained interfaces**: Design interfaces that are small and focused, catering to specific client needs. 📦
-- **Avoid "fat" interfaces**: Refrain from creating interfaces with excessive methods that might not be relevant to all clients. 🦣
+- **Avoid "fat" interfaces**: Don't create interfaces with excessive methods that might not be relevant to all clients. 🦣
 - **Use composition**: Instead of relying on a single monolithic interface, consider composing interfaces to fulfill specific requirements. 🎯

 ## Pros and Cons